-- At least one graded math quiz will be included in each clinical nursing course. - 2.
+- 1. At least one graded math quiz will be included in each clinical nursing course. - 2.
 Any student who does not receive a 100% on the first math quiz will complete remediation and then retake a math quiz. - 3.
-Any nursing student who does not pass the third math quiz retake with a 100% will be issued an "Unsatisfactory Clinical Performance".
+Any nursing student who does not pass the third math quiz retake with a 100% will be issued an "Unsatisfactory Clinical Performance". - 4.
+Students are not allowed to administer medication until they have achieved a grade of 100% on the med math exam.